 The Southeastern grasslands are home to more species of grassland-dependent plants and animals than the entire Great Plains of the U.S. and Canada combined.
 Yet, many of the South’s grasslands remain poorly explored.
-We don’t know basic information such as how many species of bees inhabit a given prairie?
+We still don’t know basic information.
+How many species of bees inhabit a given prairie?
 What wildflower species are found in a particular savanna ecosystem?
-What lichens are found in a particular glade type.
+What lichens are found in a particular glade type?
 SGI needs volunteers to get out there and begin exploring the Southeastern landscape, scouring the land in search of grassland remnants, and having a great time exploring while simultaneously documenting the plants, animals, and fungi of our last remaining grassland ecosystems.

 This page and the numerous links below walk you through how you can learn how to find and explore our Southeastern grasslands and document their amazingly diverse flora and fauna.
 Get out there….

 Why is biodiversity documentation important?
 How do you get started?

 Lesson 2: How to find a project on the inaturalist website

 Can I use my computer to find an existing grassland project?

 Lesson 3: How to find a project with the inaturalist mobile app